li-yanhao/masksim/README.md

 ```

-(WARNING: Due to a large-scale cyberattack, the dataset stored on the server of Université Paris-Saclay is unavailable.
-We are redoing the data assemblage and finding an alternative storage space.
-The links will be updated later.)

 ## Evaluation

 The pretrained model weights can be downloaded [here](https://cirrus.universite-paris-saclay.fr/s/bk8yEHntsbaHW5n/download/checkpoints.zip).
 Then unzip the weight files in the `checkpoints` folder like below: